artisangang/pocs/readme.md

 Now u57d1850c54390 is you client id.

 Open new browser (if first one is mozilla then browse same link in chrome), Browse http://localhost/pocs/public.

+**Use credentials: username: nitin and password: 123456**

 You will See below message:

 Connecting to server please wait...